ShowhowGui/ToolHeadingSmoothing/README.md

 This tool provides a simple and efficient method for smoothing trajectory heading data.
 It is especially useful in applications such as:
 - Trajectory heading analysing
 - Robotics navigation
-- GPS tracking data preprocessing
 - Motion analysis for vehicles or drones

-By smoothing heading data, this tool helps reduce noise and improve trajectory visualization.
+By smoothing heading data, this tool helps to reduce noise and improve trajectory visualization.

 ---